 Older Novice Drivers: Studies have shown that GDL programs have contributed to a decline in teen driver crashes.
-However, older teen novice drivers are missing out on, yet still very much need, the safety benefits of GDL programs.
+However, older teen novice drivers need but are missing out on the safety benefits of GDL programs.
 These older teen drivers actually experience more crashes and near misses, though they are overconfident and perceive themselves as safer, according to a 2017 study by Liberty Mutual Insurance and SADD.

-A study reported that the improvements are not as strong for 18- to 20-yearolds who have aged out of GDL.
-Research from Children's Hospital of Philadelphia Center for Injury Research and Prevention (CIRP) and AAA shows that, "about one-third of all drivers are not licensed by age 18, and by age 21, about 20% of all young adults still are not licensed."
+Research from Children's Hospital of Philadelphia Center for Injury Research and Prevention and AAA shows that, "about one-third of all drivers are not licensed by age 18, and by age 21, about 20% of all young adults still are not licensed."
+A study showed that while GDL programs have likely contributed to a significant decline in teen driver crashes over the decade of 2005 to 2014, the improvements are not as strong for 18 - to 20-year-olds who have aged out of GDL.